rima123github/Deep-Learning/README.md

 # Deep-Learning
-This repository had Deep Learning Code.
+This repository has Deep Learning Code.